 One of earliest was the e-NABLE Community made of a network of volunteers across the world all devoting time and engineering resources to create free 3D printed prosthetics.

 This ‘lower cost approach to a highly valued item’ ethos has made its way into a number of commercial entities, with Handsmith and Open Bionics both adding bionic capabilities to their custom devices.

 Patient-Specific Medical 3D Models by Axial3D

 At Axial3D, our goal is to make patient-specific surgery routine.
 This is made possible with our medical 3D visualizations and printed models.
-We create 3D visuals of patient anatomy with our Segmentation-as-a-Service software and print them in our in-house print lab, through our partners.
-We also provide 3D-printable files that can be output into a hospital’s print lab.
-To discuss how 3D modeling would help your organization and try our 3D solutions, consult our experts for a trial.
+We create 3D visuals of patient anatomy with our cloud-based Segmentation-as-a-Service platform and 3D print them in our in-house Stratasys print lab.
+We also provide 3D print-ready files that can be output into a hospital’s print lab.
+To discuss how 3D modeling would help your organization and try our 3D solutions, consult our experts to learn more.